any2api/any2api-gateframe/packages/common/README.md

-# Any2Api GateFrame common package
+# Any2Api gateframe common package

-This package contains type definitions and utils to be used by the GateFrame and all plugin packages.
+This package contains type definitions and utils to be used by the gateframe and all plugin packages.

 ## TODO